ceri-num/ens-uv-sni/chapter_01/Computing_system.md

 Based on the above philosophy, a quick overview of Raspberry Pi and Arduino will be provided in this part of the module.

-- **Note**: For a brief review of how a computer system works, a simple computer architecture can be found in [Little Man Computer](https://www.101computing.net/LMC/#)

 ### Brief overview of Raspberry Pi